ytbryan/rails-devise/app/views/pages/about.md

 ### About

-This web app is a Question and Answer application, built specially for the Cookpad's Ruby web developer interview.
+This web app is a Question and Answer application, built specially for the Cookpad's Ruby developer interview.
 It is intended for internal usage only.

 ### Features

-Q&A is shipped with these features:
+Q&A is shipped with the following features:

 * Users can submit questions
 * Users can auth with Google Oauth